CesMon/EventProductionExamplesTool/MCQCDProductionMLTrackInfo/README.md

-# How to produce 2012 MC QCD events with ML Tracker Hits info from scratch with Pile-up
+# How to produce 2012 MC QCD events with Tracker Hits info from scratch with Pile-up (good for Machine Learning studies)
+This sample is an special one in the sense that it has use low-level tracking information with ML to create event-level or jetlevel classifiers,  also gives us position of pixel and strip tracker hits in simple ntuple-like format,this is useful because in AOD opendata files  no tracker rechits available.

 We will produce these events in four steps.
 First we perform the simulation up to the *SIM* step, then another step up to the *HLT* simulation, then up to the reconstruction *RECO*, and then finaly extract information from a CMS root file type EDM  by